qetsiankulu/ios102-capstone-group9/README.md

 - [x] User can login using email/password
 - [ ] User can sign out

-- [ ] User can view the different channels on the main feed after sign up or login
-- [ ] option to create groups
+- [ ] users have option to subscribe/ unsubscribe to different rooms
-- [ ] options for leader of group to set questions for the week
-- [ ] options for participants in groups to anwser question of day ( they get 2 minutes to anwser once they open the app and only after they anwser can they see the feed of other responses for that room)
-- [ ] ability to give feedback (comment section) on responses
+- [ ] users can only see rooms they are subscribed to in their feed
+- [ ] feed shows fun facts/ trivia for that subject

 **Optional Nice-to-have Stories**